emaphp/backbone.prism/README.md

  * Call `React.render` using the view as a property.

 <br>
-The following code is a simple example of how to achive this:
+The following code is a simple example of how to achieve this:

 <br>
 ```javascript